Skip to Main Content

 CCNY CUNY Dominican Studies Institute: Dominican Artists in the United States – Josefina Báez

-This collection focuses on the artist Josefina Baez, storyteller, performer, writer, theater director, educator, and devotee.
+This collection focuses on the artist Josefina Baez, storyteller, performer, writer, theater director, and educator.
 She is the founder of the Ay Ombe Theater.

 CCNY CUNY Dominican Studies Institute: Dominican Artists in the United States – Nicolás Dumit Estévez Raful